MeisterLi/ESwindowsMoonlightGameList/README.md

 open the included file and change the "UUID" field to the UUID you just found.

 ## Update some Configs
-Edit the "emulationstation_location" if you don't use the regular EmulationStation install that uses%USERPROFILE%\\.emulationstation (i.E. you're using RetroBat)
+Edit the "emulationstation_location" if you don't use the regular EmulationStation install that uses %USERPROFILE%\\.emulationstation (i.E. you're using RetroBat)
 Edit the "moonlight_rom_location" if you use a different roms folder (i.E. you're using RetroBat)

 ## Create the folder "moonlight" in your emulationstation/roms/ directory